TencentBlueKing/bk-lesscode/lib/client/src/components/help-doc-detail/docs/en/mobile-page.md

 LessCode mobile supports the following layout types:

 1. **Blank Layout**: No fixed layout, allowing developers to freely drag and place components.
-2. **Sidebar Layout**: Includes a sidebar, suitable for apps needing side navigation.
+2. **Sidebar Layout**: Includes a sidebar, suitable for APPs needing side navigation.
-3. **Bottom Navigation Layout**: Includes a bottom navigation bar, suitable for apps with multi-page switching.
+3. **Bottom Navigation Layout**: Includes a bottom navigation bar, suitable for APPs with multi-page switching.

 <img src="../../../../images/help/en/mobile-2.png" width="80%" alt="layout-guide" class="help-img">

 ### Adding and Managing Layouts

-- **Add Layout When Creating a New App**: When creating a new app, you can choose the desired layout type.
+- **Add Layout When Creating a New APP**: When creating a new APP, you can choose the desired layout type.
-- **Add Layout in Existing Apps**: In existing apps, you can add and manage layouts through "Resource Management" => "Navigation Layout Management".
+- **Add Layout in Existing APPs**: In existing APPs, you can add and manage layouts through "Resource Management" => "Navigation Layout Management".

 <img src="../../../../images/help/en/mobile-3.png" width="80%" alt="layout-guide" class="help-img">